PraxTube/work-hours-generator/README.md

 event_days = {"0": 2.0}
 ```

-Rounding and thresholding your hours can be achieved setting
+Rounding and thresholding your hours can be achieved by setting

 ```
 # Will make sure all hours are >=30 minutes